 During the year ended June 30, 2019, the Company stopped making the option payments and wrote the property down to \$1.
 As a result, the Company incurred an impairment loss of \$1,838,123.
-The Company will allow the Calida claims to lapse as they come due.
+The Company is allowing the Calida claims to lapse as they come due.

-OTHER UNITED STATES PROPERTIES
+OTHER PROPERTIES (UNITED STATES)

-Spruce Mountain Property: In 2006 the Company signed a purchase agreement for 53 patented claims on Spruce Mountain, Elko County, Nevada.
+In 2006 the Company signed a purchase agreement for 53 patented claims on Spruce Mountain, Elko County, Nevada.
 The property covers a large molybdenum porphyry system containing silver, rhenium and copper.

-The carrying value of the mineral claims property was written down to a nominal value during the fiscal year ended June 30, 2010.
-The land value of the patented claims has been placed as a property asset as it is considered real estate.
+All of the costs associated with the Elko County property have been fully impaired in prior years.
+The patented claims have been placed as a property asset as they are considered real estate.